Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-Workers' compensation boards and commissions across Canada collect information about accepted time-loss injuries.
+Workers' compensation boards (WCB) and commissions across Canada collect information about accepted time-loss injuries.

 The Association of Workers' Compensation Boards of Canada (AWCBC) publish accepted time-loss injuries and fatality reports under the National Work Injuries Statistics Program (NWISP) according to the following categories: